na-na-hi/renget/archive/llm-training.md

 This next sections of this rentry will focus on the fine-tuning and LoRA/QLoRA methods.
 ***

+## Training from Scratch

+[Weights and Biases](https://wandb.ai) very recently released a whitepaper guide for training LLMs from scratch.
+You can read it [here](https://files.catbox.moe/6x8ct9.pdf).

 ## Native Fine-tuning

 As explained earlier, fine-tuning can be expensive, depending on the model size you choose.
 You typically want at least 6B/7B parameters.
 We'll go through some options for acquiring training compute.